 "Lola, a Boston Terrier / Cocker Spaniel mix at 4 months old weighing 12 pounds—her mom was a Cocker Spaniel and her dad a Boston Terrier.
 Everyone says she looks like a mini Lab!
 She definitely has her own personality—she loves to jump and play, but she also loves to lie on comfy beds!
 I had to put a down comforter in her cage just so she would sleep in it!"

-Boston Spaniel (Boston Terrier / Cocker Spaniel hybrid) puppy at 6 weeks old—"His father is purebred Boston Terrier and mother a purebred black Cocker Spaniel."
+Boston Spaniel (Boston Terrier / Cocker Spaniel mix) puppy at 6 weeks old—"His father is purebred Boston Terrier and mother a purebred black Cocker Spaniel."